10 Things about the Business Etiquette in Thailand

 8. Thai people properly speak English

 Thailand is a great destination for foreign investments, therefore, English is used as a working language.
 If you want to make a good impression in front of your business associate, you can try to learn some common words in the Thai language.
+The company registration in Thailand is an easy process which can be entirely supervised by our representatives.

 9. Thai people are interested in making conversation